 MSDC joins the American Medical Association and the entire House of Medicine in recognizing the epidemic of burnout in healthcare professionals.
 In particular, MSDC remains dedicated to providing resources and support to District physicians in their struggle against burnout.
 For decades, MSDC has provided support and advocacy for those physicians battling addiction.
-In the coming days, MSDC will officially launch The Healthy Physicians Program to advance physician wellness.
+MSDC has officially launched The Healthy Physician Program to advance physician wellness.